 An image of a cupcake in front of a jar of caramel sauce with caramel dripping off the frosting.

 I piped the swirls on these cupcakes using the Wilton 1M piping tip (affiliate link).
-My other favorite tips for frosting cupcakes are the Wilton 8B and the Ateco 828 and Ateco 808. (affiliate links)
+My other favorite tips for frosting cupcakes are the Wilton 8B and the Ateco 828 and Ateco 808 (affiliate links).
+Using piping tips is a quick and easy way to make your cupcakes look professionally decorated, even if you are new to baking!

-I love, love, love the combination of salted caramel frosting with chocolate cupcakes, but you can also sandwich it between your favorite cookies, use it on yellow or vanilla cupcakes, top brownies with it, or heck, just spread it on graham crackers.
-It's oh-so-good.
+You’ll love the combination of salted caramel frosting with chocolate cupcakes, like in these photos.
+Or you can sandwich it between your favorite cookies, use it on yellow or vanilla cupcakes, top brownies with it, or heck, just spread it on graham crackers.
+It’s oh-so-good.

 How to make this salted caramel frosting